xray-group/mstruct/doc/source/index.md

 **Troubleshouting**

-In case *an Error Message appears with the double click*
+If *an Error Message appears with the double click*
-- if *libfftw3-3.dll is missing* copy/overwright *both* `mstruct.exe` and `libfftw3-3.dll` with
+- in case *libfftw3-3.dll is missing* copy/overwright *both* `mstruct.exe` and `libfftw3-3.dll` with
-a pair from one of `x64` and `Win32` directories.
+an appropriate pair from one of `x64` and `Win32` directories.
 Do not mix the pairs!
-- if *MSVCP140.dll is missing* you need a set of Microsoft runtime libraries (so called *Microsoft Visual C++ 2017 Redistributable*).
+- in case *MSVCP140.dll is missing* you need a set of Microsoft runtime libraries (so called *Microsoft Visual C++ 2017 Redistributable*).
 It is not a compiler!
 You can get a version for your system for free from [Microsoft support web](https://www.visualstudio.com/downloads/). (x86=Win32, x64=Win64)